Jothikumaran08/Question-Answering-System/README.md

 Question Answering System

-This project implements an AI-powered Question Answering (QA) system that retrieves relevant information using BM25 and generates answers using the T5 Transformer model.
-The system is built with Python, Hugging Face Transformers, NLTK, and Gradio to provide an interactive web interface for users.
-It supports evaluation with BLEU & ROUGE scores and can be deployed on Hugging Face Spaces, Render, or Google Colab.
+This project implements a Question Answering (QA) system using a hybrid approach:

+BM25 Retrieval to fetch relevant contexts from a dataset.

+T5 Transformer Model to generate human-like answers.

+Gradio UI for an interactive web-based interface.

-🚀 Features:
+🚀 Features

-✔ Context retrieval using BM25
+Retrieves relevant passages using BM25

-✔ Answer generation with T5 Transformer
+Generates answers with T5 Transformer

-✔ Gradio UI for easy interaction
+Simple Gradio Web Interface for users

+Uses SQuAD dataset for context and evaluation

-✔ Built-in performance evaluation
+Supports BLEU & ROUGE metrics for performance evaluation

-✔ Deployable on multiple platforms
+Handles cases where no relevant context is found